cuiyongbo/hello-world/my_wiki/languages/english_notes_7.rst

 | Synonyms: hermit.
 | Definition: a person who lives a solitary life and tends to avoid other people.
 |
+| eccentric
+| esscetricity
+| Definition: (of a thing) not placed centrally or not having its axis or other part placed centrally.
+| definiton: (of a person or their behavior) unconventional and slightly strange.
+| Usage: My favorite aunt is very eccentric.
+|
 | shun
 | Definition: to avoid sb / sth
 | Usage: She was shunned by her family when she remarried.